-- (2) Energy Efficiency (Staff Quarters that are three stories or less, above grade) - Design to achieve energy consumption level 30% or greater below the ICC International Energy Conservation Code (IECC), 2018 baseline. - If a 30% reduction in energy consumption is not feasible, lower reductions may be considered when approved by the Contracting Officer's Representative (COR).
+- If a 30% reduction in energy consumption is not feasible, lower reductions may be considered when approved by the COR.
 In such circumstances, energy consumption reduction levels shall be targeted at 5% intervals (i.e. 25%, 20%, 15%, etc.) until the maximum feasible energy reduction level is achieved.
-In no case may energy consumption levels exceed the IECC baseline. - Energy consumption calculation shall include space heating, space cooling, and domestic water heating.

-- (3) Energy Star Rating Design to earn the U.S. EPA Energy Star. - (4) Solar Hot Water Heating As required by Federal Law EISA 2007, feasibility study is required to determine how to proceed.
+In no case may energy consumption levels exceed the IECC baseline. - Energy consumption calculation shall include space heating, space cooling, and domestic water heating. - (3) Energy Star Rating (for non-residential buildings only)- Design to earn the U.S. EPA Energy Star where the design achieves a score of 75 or higher (no Energy Star certification required, only rating). - (4) Solar Hot Water Heating As required by Federal Law EISA 2007, feasibility study is required to determine how to proceed.
 Evaluate the feasibility of constructing a solar hot water heating system capable of delivering at least 30% of the hot water demand.
 Feasibility shall be based upon the available budget and life-cycle cost (using a 40-yr payback analysis).
-Incorporate the largest capacity feasible solar hot water heating system into the design. - (5) On-Site Renewable Energy The contract SOW shall designate a specific cost budget for On Site Renewable Energy.
+Incorporate the largest capacity feasible solar hot water heating system into the design. - (5) Renewable Energy (on-site) The contract SOW shall designate a specific cost budget for On Site Renewable Energy.
 Evaluate the feasibility of constructing an on-site renewable energy system capable of providing at least 7.5% of the annual electrical load.
 Within the identified budget, the A/E shall include a separate line item in the budget, dedicated to renewable energy systems.
 The size and scope of the renewable energy system(s) shall be determined through a cost feasibility analysis to determine how to proceed.
-Feasibility shall be based on the allotted budget, and a life-cycle cost analysis using a 40-yr payback calculation.
+Feasibility shall be based on the allotted budget, and a life-cycle cost analysis using a 40-yr. payback calculation.